hphelion/documentation/devplatform/devplatform.ALS-developer-trial-quick-start.md

 ##After Installation {#after}
 Once the installation completes, you can load the ALS management console at the URL  provided by the *cfmgmt* tool. using the first username and first password you specified in step 11.
 After you log into the Console, you can access the [ALS User Documentation](/als/v1/user/) for further instructions for creating users and deploying applications.

-You may be presented with text that warns or notes that the site has a self-signed certificate or, when loaded in a browser, you may get a display indicating that the site is not trusted.
-These can be safely ignored.
+**Note**: When launching the web-based management console, you may be "warned" that the site has a self-signed certificate or that the site is "not trusted".
+These "warnings" can be safely ignored.

 ## Explore Tiny Sample Applications {#samples}
 Your infrastructure is now ready for development.
 You can find some simple sample applications in our [Application Developer](/helion/devplatform/appdev/) section.
 These sample applications provide insight on how to push applications and connect applications to HP Helion OpenStack&reg; services.